programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 summary(cntyNCG)
 ```

-This will return a bunch of data but most importantly it is showing that I have data only for the states I am filtering on:
+This will return a bunch of summary data but most importantly it is showing that I have data only for the states I am filtering on: